Nekolike/Mappy/README.md

 Download here (Choose "Source Code (zip)"): [Mappy](https://github.com/Nekolike/Mappy/releases/tag/v0.7.2-alpha)

 Mappy is an ahk (autohotkey) script to ease your inventory searches.
-It was made with the intend to only search for maps in your stash but after playing around for a while I noticed it also works as a search tool for (almost) everything.
+It was made with the intend to only search for maps in your stash but after playing around for a while I noticed it also works as a search tool for other keywords.
 (I.e. looking for Bone Helmet or ilvl84 items or Conqueror items etc.)

 ![Image of Mappy](images/Mappy.PNG)